 - Detangle cords

 - Plug in any devices you’ll need fully charged come Monday

 Even though the weekend is all about deep cleaning, once you’ve got a system down, these rooms fly by.
 Plus, if you’ve been keeping up with those simple, daily cleaning tasks, a more intense scrubbing won’t require as much elbow grease.

-- Disinfect bathroom sinks, counters, knobs, cabinets and toilets
+- Disinfect bathroom sinks, shower curtains, counters, knobs, cabinets and toilets

 - Remove soap scum from bathtubs and showers

 - Use toilet bowl cleaner on all toilets

 - Sweep and mop floors